realdognose/es-energy-flow-card/README.md

     border:1px outset; font-weight:bold
 ```

+in the label text, you can specify any variable defined/calculated so far.

 > ℹ️ The `transform:translateX(-100%)` is quite handy, when you want to align a label to the left of an object, automatically scaling based on the final text-width.